dariooddenino/hooray/README.md

 have to consider whether I want to keep my implementation or switch to the one

+### Camera
+- The moveCamera function will have to be designed in a completely different way.

+### Random notes

 ## Done

 The basic structure is down.